tinuzz/python-solaredge/README.md

  and *time*.
 It has one external dependency:
 [pycrypto](https://pypi.org/project/pycrypto/) (*python3-crypto* in Debian).

-If you want to use the included module `pysolaredge.peewee' for storing decoded data in MySQL or PostgreSQL, you also need [peewee](https://pypi.org/project/peewee/).
+If you want to use the included module `pysolaredge.peewee` for storing decoded data in MySQL or PostgreSQL, you also need [peewee](https://pypi.org/project/peewee/).